A Blog About Topics and Views of Interest to Christians

 Much of the teaching by the Roman Catholic church surrounding Mary is heretical nonsense.
 False teaching about Mary does much violence to the Word of God and can be confusing and have a detrimental effect on the spiritual well-being of Roman Catholics.

 Though this Marian error is taught in the Roman Catholic church, this does not mean that all Catholics are not true believers in Christ.
 Many true believers misunderstand the true meaning of certain passages in the Bible.
 The author of this article has many dear friends who are members of the Roman Catholic church, and most, if not all, are devout believers in Christ, but their understanding of proper doctrine is wanting.
-This is important because if they earnestly pray and look to an object that is not a true deity, they could become lost in the faith and ultimately face the situation described by Jesus in Matthew 7:21-23.
+This is important because if they earnestly pray and look to an object that is not an actual deity, they could become lost in the faith and ultimately face the situation described by Jesus in Matthew 7:21-23.

 Catholics who follow the heretical Marian dogma are sinning against God, and this affects their sanctifying walk with God.
 We pray that current Catholic brothers and sisters will undertake a discerning review of the Marian dogma of their denomination and properly reject this false and harmful teaching.